danramteke/swish/README.md

 ## Attributions

-The `Path` section of code was heavily borrowed and inspired by [PathKit](https://github.com/kylef/PathKit/blob/master/Sources/PathKit.swift)
+The `Path` section of code was heavily borrowed and inspired by [PathKit](https://github.com/kylef/PathKit/blob/master/Sources/PathKit.swift).
+The license for the borrowed code is available [here](https://github.com/kylef/PathKit/blob/master/LICENSE).